conan-io/conan-io.github.io/_posts/2019-09-02-Deterministic-builds-with-C-C++.markdown

 checksum.
 This problem would also happen if building in Windows with Visual Studio but with the `Portable Executable` instead of `Mach-O`.

-At this point we could try to make things even worse and try to force our binaries to be non-deterministic as well.
-If we change `main.cpp` file to include the `__DATE__` macro:
+At this point we could try to make things even worse and force our binaries to be non-deterministic as well.
+If we change `main.cpp` file to include the `__TIME__` macro:

 {% highlight cpp %}
 #include <iostream>